ndf/mirrors/README.txt

-The Mirrors module automagicly creates exporters and importers for active bundles.
+The Mirrors module automagically creates exporters and importers for active bundles.
 Exports are Views Data Exports in CSV format.
 Imports are Feeds.

-This module supports specific core entites and fields.
+This module supports specific core entities and fields.

 Supported Entities:
 - node